dg21-stack/FaceIdentityRecognition/README.md

 # FaceIdentityRecognition
-Resnet18 Implementation for Face Identity Recognition
+Resnet18 Implementation for Face Identity Recognition using CelebA dataset